 Peer Group Learning

-Many of our students have found the pod format to be beneficial and formed meaningful relationships with their mentors and "pod-mates".
+Many of our students have found the pod format to be beneficial and formed meaningful relationships with their "pod-mates".
 These relationships have been critical to building our students' confidence in entering the tech industry.

 Did You Know?

 80% of Facebook employees have had an internship.
 So have 78% of Google employees and 55% of Apple employees.
 An internship gives you a leg up when it comes time to apply for jobs at top tech companies.
 (Internships.com)

 More interview practice improves your odds of getting an on-site interview, with applicants who had done 5 or more practice interviews improving their odds by as much as 30%.
 (Interviewing.io)

 - Students who are currently enrolled in a college or university in the U.S.